NaviCisco/StoneMistress/README.md

 ### Phaser
 The phaser unit is modeled after the Electro-Harmonix Small Stone EH4800 Phase Shifter.
 The phase shifting effect is achieved by summing the _dry_ and the _wet_ signal: when the phase shifted signal (the wet signal) adds up to the dry signal, certain frequency components cancel each others out creating _notches_ (the points in the spectrum where the magnitude is 0).
 These notches are subsequently modulated, effectively producing the typical sweeping tone of a phaser pedal.\
 The Small Stone is said to be a "four stages pedal" because it is made up of 4 all-pass filters.
-Specifically, the plugin is implemented with four first-order IIR all-pass filters.
-The transfer function is of an all-pass filter is:
+Specifically, the plugin is implemented with four first-order Infinite Impulse Response (IIR) all-pass filters.
+The transfer function of an all-pass filter is:

 $$H_{AP} = \frac{a_1 + z^{-1}}{1 + a_1z^{-1}}$$